wiheto/teneto/docs/tutorial/networkrepresentation.rst

 If you do not want a dense network to be created, you can pass a forcesparse=True argument when creating the TemporalNetwork.

+If teneto is slow, it could be that creating the sparse network is taking too much time.
+So one way to ensure the dense representation is forced is to set the parameter *dense_threshold*.
+The default value is 0.1 (i.e. 10%),
+which means that if 10% of the network's connections are present, teneto will make the network dense.
+But you can set this to any value.

 The TemporalNetwork functions such as get_network_when() still function with the dense representation.